-We will fulfill our Vision through the Strategic Priorities detailed in our Strategic Plan, which covers the period 2014-19.
+We will fulfill our Vision through the Strategic Priorities detailed in our Strategic Plan.
 These are:

 - 1. Strengthening our Academic Community

 - 2. Consolidating our Curriculum at all Levels

 - 3. Stimulating New Creative Businesses

 - 4. Establishing our International Profile

 - 5. Building Partnerships and Collaborations